oliver-ree/figma-plugin-diagnostics/README.md

-# Figma Plugin Diagnostics
+# JSON Attribute Inspector

-A Figma plugin that helps with diagnostics and testing by creating instances of existing components in your file.
+A Figma plugin that allows you to paste JSON data and inspect all its attributes through an interactive dropdown interface.

 ## Development